Mark-Bosco/CareerVue/README.md

 ### To Do
-- Mark updated emails
 - Color code based on status
-- Home screen needs to auto refresh after statup email check
-- Ensure emails that match en existing entries company and position update it
+- Check for unneeded connection tests
-- Determine how far back it checks on refresh and adjust if needed (last checked logic)
+- Configurable refresh rate, how far back to check, keywords
+- Read emails in, then archive them afterwards only if they are job related.

 ### Notes
+- logging: info, warning, error, critical